satisfywithmylife/phantom-py/README.md

 # last but important!
 1. test the result and compare it with main web wallet app(such as: metamask, mathwallet, trustwallet...)
 2. some wallet may get diffrent result, because it may use diffrent derive path to generate wallet
-3. learn about hd-wallet principle by self
+3. learn about hd-wallet principle by your self